wiz0u/WTelegramClient/README.md

 - chats : In plural or general meaning, it means either `Chat` or `Channel`
 - `Peer` : Either a `Chat`, a `Channel` or a `User`
 - Dialog : Status of chat with a `Peer` *(draft, last message, unread count, pinned...)*.
 It represents each line from your Telegram chat list.
-- DC (DataCenter) : There are a few datacenters depending on where in the world the user (or an uploaded media file) is from.
 - Access Hash : Telegram requires you to provide a specific `access_hash` for users, channels, and other resources before interacting with them.
 See [FAQ #4](https://github.com/wiz0u/WTelegramClient/blob/master/FAQ.md#access-hash) to learn more about it.
+- DC (DataCenter) : There are a few datacenters depending on where in the world the user (or an uploaded media file) is from.
+- Session or Authorization : Pairing between a device and a phone number.
+You can have several active sessions for the same phone number.

 # Other things to know